Guide to the Free World: Ira Lobanovskaya

-Irina Lobanovskaya was born 16 March 1989, and grew up in Ust-Labinsk, in Krasnodar Krai in the occupied North Caucasus.
+Irina Lobanovskaya was born 16 March 1989, and grew up in Ust-Labinsk, in Krasnodar Krai in the North Caucasus.
 She was torn between studying mathematics and psychiatry, and decided to split the difference by attending the Saint Petersburg State University of Engineering and Economics to study advertising.
 She dropped out at the end of the fourth course, as the university required payment, and her parents had gone bankrupt in the 2008 crisis.
 She worked as a waitress until 2011, when she moved to Moscow.
 There she worked at different jobs, producing films, journalism, public relations, and media, until winning the only scholarship at the Wordshop advertising school in Moscow, supported by the BBDO advertising agency, and learning the work of a marketing strategist.
 Afterwards she worked with multiple Moscow marketing agencies, advertising both Russian and Western brands.

 Lobanovskaya first visited the United States in 2016, intending to stay for a week, but that turned into six months.
 For the next six years she would be a citizen of the world, not living in one place for more than half a year, with the exception of two years in Silicon Valley.
 At the same time she began getting Russian language media attention.
-In March 2018, she wrote about the time she spent in Mexico after her four month marriage and the death of her father from alcoholism.
+In March 2018, she wrote about the time she spent in Mexico after her four-month marriage and the death of her father from alcoholism.
 In April 2018, she was interviewed and photographed for an internationally published style article about her favorite outfits.
 In 2019, Schweppes and Afisha magazine called her one of their self-made heroes in an article about her favorite cocktail - non-alcoholic, as she had recently stopped drinking.
 In 2019 Lobanovskaya co-founded a San Francisco photography startup called Piqls, initially described as an Uber for photographs, allowing users to order a photographer who would arrive quickly and take photos on their smartphone, which later pivoted to business-to-business.
 Before Piqls closed in 2021, Russian media repeatedly interviewed her as an expert on Silicon Valley startups.
 Also in 2019 Lobanovskaya co-founded an online Russian language volunteer project called "Same" (after the English expression "same shit"), where people could share anonymous stories about their psychological and emotional problems.
 In 2020, she co-founded the social marketing platform Camp with the founders of Dobroshrift.